dotnet-school/dotnet-docker/README.md

   COPY . .
   RUN dotnet publish -c release -o /app --no-restore

-  # Stage 2: We do not need the sdk in final image, just runtime (smaller efficient image)
+  # Stage 2: We do not need the sdk and nodejs in final image, just runtime (smaller efficient image)
   FROM mcr.microsoft.com/dotnet/core/aspnet:3.1
   WORKDIR /app